rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 * The `Config::new` function definition

-The contents of *src/lib.rs* should have the signatures shown in Listing 12-13 (we’ve omitted the bodies of the functions for brevity):
+The contents of *src/lib.rs* should have the signatures shown in Listing 12-13 (we’ve omitted the bodies of the functions for brevity).
+Note that this won't compile until we modify *src/main.rs* in the listing after this one:

 <span class="filename">Filename: src/lib.rs</span>